-- 15.7.2 The appeal jury is formed by the Chairman of the FITASC (or his/her representative), the Chairman of the technical commission (or his/her representative) and the Chairman of the organizing FITASC member (or his/her representative). - 15.7.3 The appeal jury is created at the same time as the jury. - 15.7.4 If no appeal jury is created, the jury's decisions are final and not subject to appeal.
+- al competition to hear any protest to jury decisions by shooters or by the FITASC. - 15.7.2 The appeal jury is formed by the Chairman of the FITASC (or his/her representative), the Chairman of the technical commission (or his/her representative) and the Chairman of the organizing FITASC member (or his/her representative). - 15.7.3 The appeal jury is created at the same time as the jury. - 15.7.4 If no appeal jury is created, the jury's decisions are final and not subject to appeal.